Protecting Your Children’s Rights

 Although much more has been learned about Attention-Deficit/Hyperactivity Disorder (ADHD) in the last two decades, it is still difficult to diagnose.
 ADHD shares characteristics with other learning disabilities.

-If you have a student who has been diagnosed with ADHD, speak with our compassionate and assertive attorneys at the practice of Windsor Law LLC.
+If you have a student who has been diagnosed with ADHD, speak with our compassionate and assertive attorney at the practice of Windsor Law LLC.
 We know the law and the Florida education system; an asset when protecting your child’s rights.

 Receiving An Accurate Diagnosis